HealthTech

 Real estate users expect up-to-date listings and prices.
 Your backend should support real-time syncing, caching, and scalable databases.

 If you’re targeting the U.S. market, connecting to Multiple Listing Services (MLS) is essential.
-Since Zillow’s APIs are now limited, you’ll likely need to build integrations through local MLS providers or licensed third parties.
+With the Zillow API discontinued for many public use cases, you’ll likely need to build integrations through local MLS providers or licensed third parties.

 Zillow 3D Home relies on computer vision and AR frameworks.
 If this is part of your plan, libraries like Google ARCore or Unity SDKs can be integrated.